 So far, I’ve avoided the important question: “If my horse has a fever, what should I do?”
 No longer.

 The first thing to remember is that fever is not a disease.
 Fever is caused by a disease.
-You certainly would like to get rid of the fever; you’re horse will feel better, and you will, too.
+You certainly would like to get rid of the fever; if you can do that, you’re horse will feel better, and you will, too.
 But when it comes to getting rid of a problem, it’s always best to treat the cause rather than the problem itself; in fact, if you treat the cause, the problem will almost always go away (this is sort of a universal truth, actually).
+So, for example, if your horse has a bacterial infection somewhere, he’ll develop a fever.
+Kill the infection with antibiotics and the fever will go away.

 The other side says, “Yeah, well, why in the world would you want to feel awful for any longer than you have to?”

-And, to be honest, there’s no consensus in the medical community.
+And, to be honest, there’s no consensus in the medical community about what to do

-In my opinion, while the, “Fever makes the horse a rotten place for the bugs to live in and therefore you shouldn’t treat it” argument makes some sense, in my experience, it’s pretty hard to convince a concerned horse owner of the merits of that argument when they are standing there fretting over their horse who has no interest whatsoever in his hay.
+In my opinion, while the, “Fever makes the horse a rotten place for the bugs to live in and therefore you shouldn’t treat it” argument makes some medical sense, in my experience, it’s pretty hard to convince a concerned horse owner of the merits of that argument when they are standing there fretting over their horse who has no interest whatsoever in his hay.
 So, I tend to find myself on the side of trying to get the horse feeling better, in addition to trying to identify and treat the cause.
-So (finally), if your horse has a fever, here’s what I think you should do.
+I mean, you don’t want to only try to lower the fever, you also want to try to get to the cause.
+But I haven’t found any real harm in trying to lower a horse’s body temperature, so (finally), if a horse has a fever, here’s what I tend to advise my clients to do.

 2. Treat the problem (if you can figure out what the problem is).
-If, for example, your horse has a bacterial infection, treat it.
+If, for example, your horse has a bacterial infection, treat the infection.
+Or have a blood test drawn to see how the horse’s body is doing.
+Vet stuff.

-3. Do stuff to help control the fever (after consulting with your veterinarian).
-The two things that seem to help the most are: a) Non-steroidal anti-inflammatory drugs, such as phenylbutazone (“bute”) or flunixin meglumine (most commonly known as Banamine®, even after all these years), and b) a cold bath, followed by a thorough scraping to remove the excess water.
+3. Do stuff to help control the fever.
+The two things that seem to help the most are: a) Non-steroidal anti-inflammatory drugs, such as phenylbutazone (“bute”) or flunixin meglumine (most commonly known as Banamine®, even after all these years), and b) a cold bath.
+(We used to think it was important to followed the bath with a thorough scraping to remove the excess water but that’s been shown not to be important.)
 Here’s why: the drugs work to lower fever directly, and the water treatment causes cooling as the water evaporates.

-So there.
 Fevers usually aren’t a big deal.
 Some people even think of them as our friends (or, your horse’s friend).
-There’s a reason they happen.
-Don’t you feel better now?
+There’s a reason they happen, and they usually aren’t a big deal, either (although they certainly can be).
+Still, you don’t want to ignore fevers, because they can be a sign of something serious (sometimes).

 * A lot of things that I get told don’t really help all that much.
 Like, “Dr. Ramey, my horse is limping.
 I think it’s his left front hock.”
-I’ve been told something, it’s probably also not something that the person would also want me to know (e.g., “I don’t really know very much about horses”), and the information wouldn’t really help, even if horses did have left front hocks.
+In this example, I’ve been told something, but it’s probably also not something that the person would also want me to know (e.g., “I don’t really know very much about horses”).
+Also, the information wouldn’t really help much, even if horses did have left front hocks.

 ** If you are feeling particularly geeky, and you want to do the conversion from Fahrenheit to Celsius and back, CLICK HERE, but don’t tell anyone you did it unless they know you really well.